Find Your Perfect Shade of Rosé at Oliver’s!

 It’s your lucky week, Rosé lovers!

-This week at Oliver’s Market, we are dropping 20% from the price of every Rosé in the store.
+This week at Oliver’s Market, we are dropping a full 20% from the price of every Rosé in the store.
 It’s the perfect sale at the perfect moment in the season.
-Stock up on all kinds of delicious Rosé and check out some of our staff favorites, recipes, and all kinds of great tips for maximum Rosé enjoyment below.
+Seize the week as you stock up on all kinds of delicious Rosé, and read a little further to learn about how it’s made, grab recipes for Rosé-infused food and beverage, and gather some great tips (Picnic, anyone?) for maximum Rosé enjoyment below.

 Rosés are the ultimate summer wine!
 Bright & vibrant, with beautiful hues from pale pink to almost red, they often have pronounced aromas of strawberry and watermelon, and are mouthwateringly refreshing on the palate.
 Possessing many white wine qualities, combined with attributes from their red grape origins, their crispness, body, and acidity make them outstanding aperitifs, and they are beautiful wines for pairing with food.
 Salads and pastas, fish courses and poultry are all excellent partners, and given the right accompaniments, these wines will make a perfect match with many a cheese.